 At-home aligner treatments are developed by dental professionals and shipped directly to you.
 Then, you follow detailed instructions to apply them yourself.
 In-office aligners, on the contrary, are administered and monitored in person by a dentist.
 This means you need to schedule office visits at regular intervals.
 Applying aligners at home means you don’t need to find time in your busy schedule to see the dentist each month.

 Plus, at-home treatment times are generally faster, six months (on average) compared to Invisalign’s 12-18 month window (potentially shorter, depending on your case).
 This is largely due to the fact that at-home aligners are developed to correct milder cases of crowding and spacing that require less intensive treatment.
-Certain at-home aligner brands, however, have taken convenience a step further, reducing startup times, expediting treatment times, and ensuring overall ease of application.
+Certain at-home aligner brands, however, have taken convenience a step further, reducing startup times, expediting treatment times, offering nighttime-only treatments, and ensuring overall ease of application.

 The 3 Most Convenient Clear Aligners

 As we’ve already mentioned, at-home aligners are generally more convenient because of their shorter treatment times and lack of office visits.
 Still, certain companies have gone above and beyond to provide an exceptionally convenient experience.
 These clear aligner brands have made it their goal to deliver the most convenient treatment so that you can transform your smile quickly and easily.

 byte burst onto the home aligner scene in 2018 and in their short existence, they’ve already used innovation and technology to enhance their treatment’s convenience, particularly when it comes to timeframes.
 This company might be young, but they’ve already positioned themselves as one of the most convenient and efficient options available.

 - byte’s treatment time is, on average, three months, around half the time of competitors.
 This is largely due to a proprietary device called “HyperByte,” which gently vibrates your teeth for faster shifts and better fitting aligners.